umddb/cmsc424-fall2022/Assignment-1/README.md

 - SQLTesting takes quite a few options: use `python3 SQLTesting.py -h` to see the options.

-- To get started with SQLTesting, do: `python3 SQLTesting.py -v -i` -- that will run each of the queries and show you your answer.
+- To get started with SQLTesting, do: `python3 SQLTesting.py -i` -- that will run each of the queries and show you your answer.

 - If you want to run your query for Question 1, use: `python3 SQLTesting.py -q 1`.